iVis-at-Bilkent/pathway-mapper/README.md

 To create a node, drag and drop it from the Node Palette.
 Similarly, to create an interaction, first select an interaction type from the Interaction Palette.
 Then, click on the green circle on top of the source node and drag it to the target node.

-Below is a screenshot showing a sample pathway constructed with PathwayMapper:
+Below is a screenshot showing a sample pathway constructed with ReactPathwayMapper:
 <p align="center">
   <img src="public/assets/sample-pathway.png" width="320"/>
 </p>